SECURITIES AND EXCHANGE COMMISSION

 (1)Excluding the impact of the revenue recognition standard for the year ended September 1, 2019.

-Comparable sales increased 16% during 2021 and were positively impacted by increases in average ticket.
+Comparable sales increased 8% during 2020 and were positively impacted by increases in average ticket.
 While traffic increased slightly in 2020, it decreased in the second half of the year due to capacity restrictions and regulations related to COVID-19.
-There was an increase of 44% in e-commerce comparable sales in 2021, driven by an increase of 80% in the first half of the year.
+There was an increase of 50% in e-commerce comparable sales in 2020, with an increase of 80% in the second half of the year.

-The gross margin of our core merchandise categories (foods and sundries, non-foods and fresh foods), when expressed as a percentage of core merchandise sales (rather than total net sales), increased 16 basis points, primarily due to increases in fresh foods and softlines, partially offset by a decrease in hardlines.
+The gross margin of our core merchandise categories (food and sundries, hardlines, softlines and fresh foods), when expressed as a percentage of core merchandise sales (rather than total net sales), increased 16 basis points, primarily due to increases in fresh foods and softlines, partially offset by a decrease in hardlines.
 This measure eliminates the impact of changes in sales penetration and gross margins from our warehouse ancillary and other businesses.
 Fresh foods gross margin increased as a result of efficiencies from increased sales, partially offset by operating losses from our poultry complex.

 Selling, General and Administrative Expenses